 The various attempts at randomly accessible trees are implemented as classes in Java, and a separate Java program is used for testing the classes.
 The testing program allows for both randomly inserting and deleting data as well as sequential insertion and deletion so both random and extreme cases are testable.

-The original procedure was to make a randomly accessible tree and then balance it but now the focus is being shifted to modifying an already balanced tree to allow for random access.
+The original procedure was to make a randomly accessible tree and then balance it but the focus was later shifted to modifying an already balanced tree to allow for random access.